The Folder Called “Final Final”

 This one was the client's favorite, even if it wasn't yours.

-We treat “final” like it means finished forever.
-But in most creative work, it just means: done enough to move forward.
+In practice, final rarely means finished forever.
+It means: done enough to move forward.